-NEO Internal Pay Equity - 2012 Actual TDC
+NEO Internal Pay Equity - 2013 Actual TDC (\$000)

-The annualized equity portion of 2012 TDC reflects the annualized value of equity incentive awards made in 2011, and (for our CEO) in January 2012.
+The annualized equity portion of 2013 TDC reflects the annualized value of equity incentive awards made in 2011, and (for our CEO) in January 2012.

-Annual cash incentive compensation was not included on the chart because we did not pay a bonus for FY 2012 performance.
+Annual cash incentive compensation was not included on the chart because we did not pay a bonus for FY 2013 performance.

-OBJECTIVE 2 - PAY FOR PERFORMANCE Our traditional executive compensation program is intended not only to retain and attract highly qualified and effective managers, but also to motivate them to contribute in a meaningful way to Orion's future (both near-term and long-term) success and to appropriately reward them for doing so.
-Accordingly, we believe that there should be a strong relationship between pay and corporate performance (both financial results and stock price), and our executive compensation program reflects this belief.
-In particular, annual incentive plan payments from our EIP, stock options and restricted stock represent a significant portion of our executive compensation program, as shown previously.
+OBJECTIVE 2 - PAY FOR PERFORMANCE

+Our historical executive compensation program is intended not only to retain and attract highly qualified and effective managers, but also to motivate them to contribute in a meaningful way to Orion's future (both near-term and long-term) success and to appropriately reward them for doing so.
+Accordingly, we believe that there should be a strong relationship between pay and corporate performance (both financial results and stock price), and the design of our historical executive compensation program reflects this belief, with 60 - 67% of each NEO's target total direct compensation intended to be delivered in the form of annual incentive plan payments from our EIP, stock options and restricted stock.

 - Annual Cash Incentives: EIP payouts are tied to meeting aggressive goals for consolidated net cash flow (NCF).
 For fiscal 2010, the named executive officers received only partial payouts from the annual incentive plan in which each participated.
-No payouts were made for fiscal 2011 or fiscal 2012.
-Further, the Committee suspended the use of the EIP for fiscal 2012 and has not yet determined whether to establish fiscal 2013 targets for the EIP. - Long-Term Incentives: The Committee has historically made annual grants of options and restricted stock.
+During fiscal 2011, fiscal 2012, and fiscal 2013, our EIP was suspended, and no payouts were made for performance during those vears.
+However, the Committee has set EIP targets for fiscal 2014. - Long-Term Incentives: The Committee has historically made annual grants of options and restricted stock.
 However, in late 2011 (and for the CEO, in early 2012), the Committee made a significant multi-year "challenge" grant of options and restricted stock meant to cover three years' worth of equity awards (discussed in greater detail below).
-Given the size and purpose of that grant, the Committee does not intend to make any future equity grants to any executive until 2014 at the earliest. - Stock Options: the exercise price of stock options granted under our equity incentive plans is equal to the fair market value of our common stock on the date of grant, so the options will yield value to the executive only if the stock price appreciates. - Restricted Stock: awards of restricted stock, while not subject to achievement of specific performance objectives, directly tie executives to stockholder fortunes from the date of grant-and facilitate long-term stock ownership.
+Given the size and purpose of that grant, the Committee has not make any additional equity grants to any of our executives since those grants. - Stock Options: the exercise price of stock options granted under our equity incentive plans is equal to the fair market value of our common stock on the date of grant, so the options will yield value to the executive only if the stock price appreciates. - Restricted Stock: awards of restricted stock, while not subject to achievement of specific performance objectives, directly tie executives to stockholder fortunes from the date of grant-and facilitate long-term stock ownership.

-We believe that sustained annual profitability and long-term growth in stockholder value are the most important measure of our success.
-Accordingly, our traditional executive compensation program balances short-term and long-term at-risk pay components, but we emphasize incentives that are dependent upon long-term corporate performance and stock price appreciation.
+We believe that sustained annual profitability and long-term growth in stockholder value are the most important measured of our success.
+Accordingly, our historical executive compensation program balanced short-term and long-term at-risk pay components, but we emphasized incentives that were dependent upon long-term corporate performance and stock price appreciation.
 These long-term incentives include equity awards (stock options and restricted stock), which, in a typical year, would comprise a significant portion of an executive officer's total compensation.
-When granted, these incentives are designed to motivate and reward our executive officers for achieving long-term corporate financial performance goals and maximizing long-term stockholder value.
+When granted, these incentives are designed to motivate and reward our executive officers for achieving longterm corporate financial performance goals and maximizing long-term stockholder value.